 Are There Any Cons for the Instant Pot?

 Truly, the only con I’ve found for the Instant Pot is the learning curve.
 I can’t help but think that if *I* was overwhelmed by it, I can only imagine how some of YOU felt when you opened the box.
-Perhaps there are even some of you that are still feeling this way — and I want to help.
-This is just the first in a series of posts geared toward helping Instant Pot newbies learn to navigate the ins and outs of cooking with a programmable pressure cooker, so stay tuned!
+Perhaps there are even some of you that are still feeling this way — and I want to help… My 6-minute Instant Pot hard-boiled eggs “recipe” is the perfect quick and easy introduction to using your new Instant Pot.
+Check it out and let me know what you think!

-If you truly can’t wait, may I recommend getting started by reading the Instant Pot manual from cover to cover.
+Of course, I also recommend reading your Instant Pot manual from cover to cover.
 Boring, yes, but very enlightening.
-And if you have any questions or suggestions for topics you’d like to see covered, please be sure to scroll down and leave me a comment below!
+If you still have any questions or suggestions for topics you’d like to see covered, please be sure to scroll down and leave me a comment below!

 *P.S.
 No, you’re NOT going to blow up your kitchen!
 The Instant Pot is much safer than other types of pressure cookers.